CaptainTron/Ngram-App/README.md

 # Ngram App

 ### What is it ?
 This isa Ngram-app takes 2 String and Returns Ngrams.
+[Watch demo](https://youtu.be/UjZ_W2Uq6jc).
 This is Containarized version of Django, Express, and React.
 You just need to run ```docker-compose up -d``` in root directory to run this whole app _Note: docker must be installed on your system ._
 This project consists of ReactJS , ExpressJS , and django apps.